Yandex Cloud

 1. Create the following service accounts for the Managed Service for Kubernetes cluster:

-• Service account for the resources with the k8s.clusters.agent and vpc.publicAdmin roles for the folder where the Managed Service for Kubernetes cluster is created.
+• Service account for resources with the k8s.clusters.agent and vpc.publicAdmin roles for the folder to host the new Managed Service for Kubernetes cluster.

 • Service account for nodes with the container-registry.images.puller role for the folder with the Docker image registry.
-Nodes will pull the required Docker images from the registry on behalf of this account.
+The nodes will use this account to pull the required Docker images from the registry.

-• Service account for the operation of the Application Load Balancer Ingress controller with the following roles:
+• Service account for the Application Load Balancer ingress controller with the following roles:

 • alb.editor: To create the required resources.